 Consider Total Cost of Ownership

 By taking a Total Cost of Ownership approach you’ll get even more insight into how the customer values your solution.

-Let’s say your product improves productivity, is more reliable, requires less setup time, is more energy efficient, and requires less maintenance.
-It does not take too much effort to put these benefits in term of dollars and cents.
+Let’s say your product improves productivity, is more reliable, requires less setup time, is more energy-efficient, and requires less maintenance.
+It does not take too much effort to put these benefits in terms of dollars and cents.

 With the knowledge of the benefits your solution offers, you can demand a higher price over a cheaper competitive product that lacks some of these benefits.
 The Total Cost of Ownership advantage provides an opportunity to set a higher price, and still be perceived as a “good deal”.